 There is something that EVERYONE should be doing at least 1-2x per day.
 Do you have any ideas?
-If you said “pooping” you are on the money.
-Everyone should be having a bowel movement at least once per day.
+If you said “pooping,” you are on the money.
+Everyone should have a bowel movement at least once per day.
 Unfortunately, more than 10% of Americans are dealing with constipation.
 That means nearly 32.8 million people are dealing with constipation!
-This is why these 10 ways to relieving constipation fast can be helpful to know about.
+This is why these 10 ways of relieving constipation fast can be helpful to know about.

 However, these are not meant to be used every day.
-If you are constipated more than 3x per week there is something else going on.
-A stool test and/or breath test can be helpful in finding the root cause.
+If you are constipated more than 3x per week, there is something else going on.
+A stool test and/or breath test can help find the root cause.

-If you’re not having a bowel movement, this can also be causing your bloating.
+If you do not have a bowel movement, this can also be causing your bloating.
 The buildup of stool in your large intestines can cause bloating.
 However, excess gas can disrupt the digestive process, also causing constipation.

 You can see why it is so important for us to have a bowel movement.
-We want ALL of those toxins, excess hormones, etc out of our systems.
-If you need to do a detox protocol due to heavy metal toxicity or mold illness do NOT do it until you are having a bowel movement every day!
+We want ALL of those toxins, excess hormones, etc. out of our systems.
+If you need to do a detox protocol due to heavy metal toxicity or mold illness, do NOT do it until you have a bowel movement every day!
 It can be very dangerous if you don’t as all those toxins have nowhere to go.

 However, if you need some simple tips to relieve occasional constipation these 10 are for you!

 This list is meant as a guide for you to find what works best for you.
 I recommend trying each one out until you find one that works best for you!